About Stanford Engineering

 - Three No. 1 department rankings, and all departments in the top 5

 - More than 80 labs, centers and affiliate programs involving students in research

-- All nine departments to be in 21st Century facilities by fall 2014
+- All nine departments in 21st Century facilities in by 2014

 - Nearly 13,000 companies founded by Stanford Engineering faculty and graduates